-- Full-time students in the M.A.C.E., M.Div., and M.Div./M.A.C.E. programs on the Richmond campus who have not received any other Union Presbyterian Seminary aid may apply for a need-based grant. - M.Div. students on the Richmond campus who would normally receive their merit or PPM aid but are taking a Student-In-Ministry or Exchange Program year are also eligible to apply.
+- Full-time students in the M.A.C.E., M.Div., and M.Div./M.A.C.E. programs on the Richmond campus who have not received any other Union Presbyterian Seminary aid may apply for a need-based grant. - M.Div. students on the Richmond campus who would normally receive a Merit Scholarship or PPM but are taking a Student-In-Ministry or Exchange Program year are also eligible to apply. - Ph.D., Th.M., ECP (Extended Campus Program), Charlotte campus students, non-degree or limited enrollment, and exchange students are not eligible to apply for need-based financial aid from Union Presbyterian Seminary.